 When you learn that someone you love has AD, you may wonder when and how to tell your family and friends.
 You may be worried about how others will react to or treat the person.
-You also may wonder if there is a right way to talk about it.
-While there is no single right way to tell others, we've listed some approaches to think about.
+While there is no single right way to tell others, we've listed some things to think about.